 My research focuses on social cognition across the lifespan.
 In particular, I am interested in self-processing biases, through which information associated with self attracts attention and is better remembered.
 My work explores both the development of self-processing biases, and the extent to which they can be applied in education to support children's processing and retention of information.

 I am also interested in stereotypes and prejudice, particularly looking at gender stereotype development and the impact of gender stereotypes and social learning on young people's decision-making.
+Our current work in this area is designed to understand and combat the influence of gender stereotypes on the academic subject choices made by adolescents.

 My research has been funded by ESRC, ERC, the Leverhulme Trust and the Carnegie Trust.
-For more details, please see my lab webpage.

 I teach on the following modules: